node-apn/node-apn/doc/apn.markdown

  - `legacy` {Boolean} Whether to use the pre-iOS 7 protocol format.
 (Defaults to `false`)

+ - `largePayloads` {Boolean} Whether to raise the notification limit from 256 bytes to 2048 bytes - not yet available in Production, automatically enabled for Sandbox.

 ## apn.Feedback([options])

 Creates a new connection to the Apple Push Notification Feedback Service and if `interval` isn't disabled automatically begins polling the service.
 Many of the options are the same as `apn.Connection()`